FernandoBasso/devnotes/README.md

 - https://gitlab.com/fernandobasso/devnotes
 - https://fernandobasso.gitlab.io/devnotes

+The content is writen in Markdown and can be done in any text editor or in Obsidian (open the directory `content` as an Obsidian vault).

+The website is published using [Quartz](https://quartz.jzhao.xyz/) as it has good support for publishing Obsidan notes (search, paths, tags, etc.)

 ## Local website preview

 Make sure to use the node version found in `cat .nvmrc`, then: